Last Updated on February 5, 2022

 The great thing about having a camper like a HiAce, it was small enough to fit in a car parking bay if we decided to actually stay in a hotel rather than camp.
 Travelling over Easter, I struggled to find places where we could stop for just 1 night.
 For $15, Lancelin Lodge let us camp in the car park and use the hostel facilities, such as the toilets & showers, WiFi, hammocks and communal kitchen.

-Lancelin – Nerren Nerren: 490km (approx 6hrs with stops)
+Day 2 – Lancelin to Nerren Nerren: 490km (approx 6hrs with stops)

-Things to do in Lancelin: My reason for stopping in Lancelin was because I wanted to go sand boarding in their dunes!
+My reason for stopping in Lancelin was because I wanted to go sand boarding at the Lancelin Sand Dunes!
 We spent the whole morning at the dunes before hitting the road around lunch time.
 Sand boards can be hired from the petrol station or the little supermarket in town.

 This can’t really be called accommodation.
 It’s a giant lay-by area off Highway 1 where you are allowed to camp for free for 24 hours.
 We chose this particular rest stop because it had toilets, but there was no electric hook up or water.
 This is where the gas cooker in the camper came in handy and being in the outback we made sure we always carried plenty of water with us.
 We arrived here just after dark.